It doesn’t come as a surprise that people with a GED earn a higher salary than those who do not hold the GED credential.

 So, although it is difficult to quantify the value of an education, this makes clear that earning your GED makes sense.
 You will not only make more money, but you qualify for a college education as well.

 The fact of the matter is that median earnings for people with the highest levels of educational achievement (doctoral and professional degrees, made over triple than those without a GED or high school degree.
-Keep in mind that the GED exam must be taken at state-approved testing sites.
-There is no online option.
 Do you see, education pays off, doesn’t it?

 Last Updated on